Wayne State College

 Teresa Morales

-Dr. Teresa Morales is an associate professor of communication having joined WSC in 2016.
+Dr. Teresa Morales is a professor of communication having joined WSC in 2016.
 Morales’ specialty is in rhetoric, the study of how we persuade communicatively.
 Her dissertation, "The Last Stone is Just the Beginning: A Rhetorical Biography of Washington National Cathedral," was written to understand how a religious building speaks to the nation in times of upheaval and insecurity.

 Dr. Morales has presented her work at National Communication Association conferences, Religious Communication Association conferences, Southern States Communication Association conferences, and Rhetorical Society conferences.
 Her focus is religious rhetoric with her latest work concentrating on the rhetoric of celibacy and chastity with the recent publication of Chastity and Celibacy: A Rhetorical History of a Rhetoric of Sex and the Priest in the Catholic Church in the Iowa Journal of Communication.